 Memory capacity is often confused with the long-term storage offered by a solid-state or mechanical hard drive.
 Sometimes even manufacturers or retailers will mix up the terms.

-The biggest RAM-hogs on most home computers are the operating system itself and the web browser, though some applications and games can use more than everything else combined.
-There’s not much you can do to make Windows or MacOS use less memory, but more RAM in your computer means that you can open more browser tabs in Chrome, Firefox, Edge, etc. In addition, some websites use more RAM than others.
-A simple text news story is relatively light on memory, while something like Gmail or Netflix uses quite a bit.
+The operating system and the web browser typically consume the most RAM, though some applications and games can use more than everything else combined.
+There’s not much you can do to make Windows or MacOS use less memory, but more RAM in your computer means that you can open more browser tabs in Chrome, Firefox, Edge, and so on.

-Programs tend to use more RAM as they increase in complexity.
+The same goes for offline programs too.
 A chat program or a game like Minesweeper will use almost no RAM, while a gigantic Excel spreadsheet, a huge Photoshop project, or a graphic-intensive game like Wolfenstein: Youngblood may use gigabytes by themselves.
-Professional programs and engineering software are created to tackle very difficult projects and tend to consume the most RAM of all programs.

 How much RAM for tablets?

 With something like the iPad, which touts 2GB of RAM, its design is more focused on its vibrant display and long battery life.
-With a device like the Microsoft Surface Book 2, you get a default 16GB because it’s more laptop than a tablet — even if its fancy hinge lets you convert it into a light and portable tablet mode.
-This gives us a guideline for choosing tablet RAM — what are you using your tablet for?
+Meanwhile, Apple’s latest 12.9-inch iPad Pro has 6GB of RAM to accommodate the 2-in-1 crowd.
+Devices like Microsoft’s Surface Book 2 has a default 16GB because it’s more laptop than tablet — even if its fancy hinge lets you convert it into a light and portable tablet.

 How much RAM for laptops?